 I love Canva.com They offer so much and all for free.
 Even after your business takes off its worth the pro version of them.
-Canva is truly a game changer!
+Canva is truly a game-changer!
 Use canva.com for your social media art, and for your blog images!

 2. Create a beautiful color scheme for your blog.

-These two are my favorite color scheme generators to create a personal color scheme for your website, for your logo, and artwork, these color codes schemes can be integrated in your WordPress child theme to give your website a beautiful unique look.
+These two are my favorite color scheme generators to create a personal color scheme for your website, for your logo, and artwork, these color codes schemes can be integrated into your WordPress child theme to give your website a beautiful unique look.

 3. Checking your CSS files for errors.